CNC Machining and Manufacturing Technology Learn CNC Machine Training: Because what you make matters

 Manufacturing impacts many industries that drive the economy.
-This hands-on field calls for more qualified technicians as supply and demand increases, and as new technology evolves.
+This hands-on field calls for more qualified technicians as demand increases, and as new technology evolves.
 CNC (Computerized Numerical Control) Machinists are behind-the-scenes conductors who literally build things from scratch using computers.

 What is CNC Machining?

-Long gone are the days of working in a gritty manufacturing plant - CNC Machining creates cleaner work places!
+Long gone are the days of working in a gritty manufacturing plant - CNC Machining creates cleaner, high-tech work places!
 CNC techs produce a wide range of manufactured goods and work with a full line of raw materials – plastics, wood, metal and more.
-This skilled trades career calls for sophisticated programming skills to bring products from concept design to reality: from a piece of titanium, for example, to an artificial hip; from a piece of steel for gears for cars, trucks and airplanes; from a piece of wood to parts for new home construction.
+This skilled trades career calls for sophisticated programming skills to bring products from concept design to reality: from a piece of titanium, for example, to an artificial hip; from a piece of steel to gears for cars, trucks and airplanes; from a piece of wood to parts for new home construction.

 The future of manufacturing is headed in an exciting direction.
 Get the CNC machine training skills needed to run CNC computers, equipment and machines at Lincoln.